-a) Currency of domicile, functional currency and presentation currency b) Transactions and balances
+a) Functional currency and presentation currency

-The currency of domicile is GBP (pounds sterling).
 Items included in the financial statements of the Company are measured using the currency in which the Notes are issued (the Company's "Functional Currency").
-The financial statements are presented in Euros (€) which is deemed to be the Company's Functional and Presentational Currency.
+The financial statements are presented in Euros (€) which is deemed to be the Company's Functional and Presentation Currency.